 The officer in charge of the case clearly disagreed with Robert’s account.
 He said as much in interview.
 Now everyone is entitled to their opinion, but this isn’t completely in line with the “impartial evidence gatherer” rhetoric set out in the interview.
 Far from it.

-Crucially, in Interview, Robert relies on three points for his defence:
+Crucially, in the police interview under caution, Robert relies on three points for his defence:

 - The young man was verbally aggressive, and verbally threatening.